Gesee-y/Cruise.jl/docs/Plugins/index.md

 ### Dependencies

 Each plugin node store a `WeakRef` to its dependencies.
+WeakRef are used because a plugin isn't supposed to keep his dependencies alive, if they are deleted, the plugin should see that his deps is no more there.
 You can access them like this:

 ```julia
 node.deps[TYPE] # Will return a weakref to the dependency of type `TYPE`